-Conspicuous object. - • A telecommunication tower, marked by red lights, is 1.4 miles NE of Rivière Aguanish.
+Aguanish.
 A second telecommunication tower, marked by red lights, is 0.5 mile north of the river mouth.

-85 Rivière Aguanish is 9.5 miles west of Havre de Natashquan.
-The river is narrow and only 0.3 m deep at the mouth, with many small rocks extending to Brisants Aguanish, about 1 mile off the river mouth.
+Rivière Aguanish is 9.5 miles west of Havre de Natashquan.
+It is narrow.
+Its mouth is shallow and obstructed by many small rocks extending to Brisants Aguanish, about 1 mile off the river mouth.
 The dark colouration of water makes it difficult to locate the submerged rocks.
 The south shore of the river is formed by a sandy strip.
 At low water, the river current increases.
 The river bed near its mouth is of sand, causing variations in the depths.
 Only small craft can navigate in the area and local knowledge is required.

-86 Aguanish leading lights (1580, 1581), in line bearing $330\frac{1}{2}$ °, are on the east side of the river entrance (50°13'N, 62°05'W).
+86 Aguanish leading lights (1580, 1581), in line bearing $330\frac{1}{2}^{\circ}$, are on the east side of the river entrance ($50^{\circ}13'N$, $62^{\circ}05'W$).
 Each light is shown from a tower with a fluorescent-orange daymark with a black stripe; the leading lights are visible only when in alignment and lead close by rocks and reefs.